 It was a gigantic undertaking.
 26 cars, 52 drivers from seven countries, 350,000 extras and 20,000 props.
 And though Sturges was the director and the studio was in charge of the money, McQueen was calling the shots.

 It’s at this point that we should take stock.
 On the upside we’ve got a star at the peak of his powers, a subject close to his heart, a director who really knows his stuff and enough pedal-to-the-metal glamour to raise the dead.

-On the downside we have an actor with money worries (30 staff on the payroll and an extravagant lifestyle can do that to the best of us) and an intense focus that’s just beginning to turn ugly.
+On the downside we have an actor with money worries (30 staff on the payroll and an extravagant lifestyle can do that to the best of us) and a focus so intense it was beginning to turn ugly.

 Whether it was the chip on his shoulder, the self-belief, the paranoia, the drugs or a fatal combination of the lot, McQueen’s single-mindedness morphed into madness during the making of Le Mans.
-Stories abound of seasoned film technicians looking on aghast as McQueen agonised endlessly over the tiniest details – the breed of bug glued to his windscreen, the colour of his racing helmet, the dust on his tyres and so on.
+Stories abound of seasoned film technicians looking on aghast as McQueen agonised endlessly over the tiniest details – the breed of bug glued to his windscreen, the dust on his tyres and so on.